localpreservation/presentations/2016-09-09-localpastnyc.md

 - Identify threats and opportunities
 - Formulate goals

+Note:

+>We've prepared this Toolkit for people who are strongly attached to a place.
+This section will help you identify the causes for that attachment and define for yourself and others why this place matters.
+Clarifying your interests will help you to pinpoint the most effective actions.

 --

 ### Explaining a place

 - Collect information
 - Develop themes

+Note:

+>Making a compelling argument for why a place matters will attract supporters and encourage creative thinking about strategies to protect it.
+This section of the Toolkit aims to help you make your case.

 --